MicrosoftDocs/azure-stack-docs/azure-stack/operator/powershell-install-az-module.md

 > The PowerShell Az module is currently in public preview.
 > This preview version may have breaking changes in the upcoming releases
 > For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).
 > There will likely not be new AzureRM module releases.
 The AzureRM modules are under support for critical fixes only.
-Going forward there will only be Az releases for Azurestack
+Going forward there will only be Az releases for Azure Stack Hub.

 You can use *API profiles* to specify the compatible endpoints for the Azure Stack Hub resource providers.